lucasmreis/blogSource/src/posts/learning-elm-part-1.md

 4. PureScript
 5. Elm

-Elm is the most "hardcore typed language" of the list, meaning that one can't even call Javascript code from Elm and vice-versa - you have to communicate through messages.
-On the other hand, Elm would be language that would provide more type safety benefits than the other on the list.
+Elm is the most "hardcore typed language" of the list, meaning that you can't even call Javascript code from Elm and vice-versa - you have to communicate through message passing.
+On the other hand, Elm would be the language that would provide the most type safety benefits of the list.

-That's why I decided to start my investigations on type safety with Elm.
+That's why I decided to start my investigations on safety with Elm.
 Let's start by implementing a relatively simple algorithm, and then we'll move on to more real-life situations.

 ## The Spec